Battle off Samar: Kamikaze attacks

+Just as Taffy 3 was becoming engaged in the early morning a new and separate threat began.
+The recently constituted Japanese Special Attack Units launched their first successful preplanned and intentional suicide Kamikaze attacks.
+U.S. 7th Fleet's Task Unit 77.4.1, Call Sign "Taffy 1", was attacked at 0740 that morning with impacts and damage to two vessels.
+The Japanese fleet had withdrawn at 0920, but Taffy 3 was then attacked again, by Kamikaze aircraft, less than two hours later at 1050.

 At 10:10, the American ships had secured from general quarters.
 10 minutes later saw the crew relieved to get coffee and a chance to relax, but the fight was not done yet.
-Just before 11:00, a flight of planes – believed to be a mix of enemy and friendly – were seen above between 1,000 to 3,000 feet to the starboard side of USS Saint Lo.
+Just before 11:00, a flight of planes – believed to be a mix of enemy and friendly – were seen above between 1,000 and 3,000 feet to the starboard side of USS Saint Lo.
 These were in fact a flight of Japanese Kamikazes from land based air fields.
 A trio of A6M5 Zeros raced towards the already crippled Kalinin Bay, and despite the carrier's AA defenses the first of them smashed onto her flight deck near the starboard quarter, violently exploded, before what was left of the plane slid off the port bow.
-This was followed very closely by a second A6M5 striking the port stack, catwalk, and 20 mm mount before it's remains crashed into the water and exploded, causing mild damage from a small bomb near miss.
+This was followed very closely by a second A6M5 striking the port stack, catwalk, and 20 mm mount before its remains crashed into the water and exploded, causing mild damage from a small bomb near miss.
 The third Zero missed Kalinin Bay and crashed in the water 50 yards away to port.
-Two more A6M5s attacked White Plains, one of which just barely missed the carrier by 2 inches and sprayed debris over the ship.
-Another 5 A6M5 Zeros dove down to attack Kitkun Bay, one of which missed the bridge but crashed into the port catwalk, causing its bomb to explode midair and set fire to the jeep carrier.
+Two more A6M5s attacked White Plains, one of which just barely missed the carrier by two inches and sprayed debris over the ship.
+Another five A6M5 Zeros dove down to attack Kitkun Bay, one of which missed the bridge but crashed into the port catwalk, causing its bomb to explode midair and set fire to the jeep carrier.